Whiting Street PD&E Study

 Click on the image below to see all of the improvements in this location as part of the preferred alternative.
 Please note, improvements for Locations B and C are shown together.

-Location D: Removal of Exit Ramp 6B and Safety Enhancements to Exit Ramp 6A
+Location D: Removal of Exit Ramp 6B and Operational Improvements to Exit Ramp 6A

 Right now, both eastbound downtown exits, Exit 6A and 6B, leave the Expressway at the same point.
 Separating the exit ramps and moving Exit 6B to the northeast will make this area safer.
 Once the exit ramp for Exit 6B moves to the northeast, the existing pavement for the diagonal ramp would be removed.